SonarSource/sonar-loc-count/README.md

 LoC Counting Scripts
 ==================
-This is a collection of shell scripts to count lines of code of all repositories accessible by the user.
+This is a collection of shell scripts to count lines of code from repositories and local directories.

 * [Installation](#installation)
 * [General usage](#general-usage)